cygnari/cygnari.github.io/_pages/about.md

 Hello!
 I'm Anthony, a PhD student at the University of Michigan, Ann Arbor.
 I am advised by [Robert Krasny](http://www.math.lsa.umich.edu/~krasny/), [Christiane Jablonowski](http://www-personal.umich.edu/~cjablono/), and [Brian Arbic](https://arbic.earth.lsa.umich.edu/).
 My PhD is in applied mathematics and scientific computing with a focus on fast algorithms for problems arising in atmospheric and oceanic modeling.

 I have at times been described as a coastal elite; I do not take offense to this characterization.
-My favorite chocolate comes from the Oro de Cacao in Zurich, Switzerland.
 My favorite animal is the penguin; I almost took a selfie with one while I was in Antarctica.
-My heart yearns for crashing waves and salty sea breeze.
 I believe that fanfiction is a valuable form of media, and have been an avid consumer of fan works for the past ten or so years.
-I have also been playing gacha games in one form or another for the past ten years.
+I have also been playing gacha games in one form or another for the past fifteen years.
 The latest I've ever woken up is 8:30 am.
 My favorite matrix decomposition is the SVD.

 ## Some Upcoming Conferences
-* AGU Annual Meeting, Dec 9-13, Washington D.C. -- I will be presenting a [poster](https://agu.confex.com/agu/agu24/meetingapp.cgi/Paper/1746623)
+* APS DFD Annual Meeting, Nov 23-25, Houston, Texas -- I will be presenting a [DFD-Interact poster](https://schedule.aps.org/dfd/2025/events/C04/3)
+* Ocean Sciences Meeting, Feb 22-27, Glasgow, Scotland

 ## Current Research Topics
 * Fast summation on the sphere